ricardoalcocer/socialshare/README.md

 This module requires dk.napp.social for iOS which you can get from [https://github.com/viezel/TiSocial.Framework](https://github.com/viezel/TiSocial.Framework)

-## Wny more sharing options on Android
+## Why more sharing options on Android

 Because Android is awesome!